-This summer from August 14 – 25 at Fab Lab Armenia in Dilijan, ten Artists selected by AGBU’s Katapult Creative Accelerator Program came together with digital fabrication specialists to fuse Art and Technology.
+This summer from August 14 – 25 at Fab Lab Armenia Education Foundation in Dilijan, ten Artists selected by AGBU’s Katapult Creative Accelerator Program came together with digital fabrication specialists to fuse Art and Technology.
 Under the masterful guidance of Florent Aziosmanoff, Paris-based AI and digital art expert, this two-week residency was an exploration of how to integrate technology in meaningful ways into art objects to create Ambient Intelligence.

 Learning topics included object fabrication, electronic design, and programming, which artists integrated into their own daily practice.
 The resulting projects are the Artists’ vision of an environment in which technology and artistic expression are seamlessly integrated into our surroundings and daily lives.